LiuQingAtLiWan/TinyHotkeyTool/README.md

 ## Usage Instructions

-1. Place the compiled `ShortCut.exe` file and the configured `setting.ini` file in the same directory.
+1. Place the compiled `tinyShortCut.exe` file and the configured `setting.ini` file in the same directory.
-2. Run `ShortCut.exe`.
+2. Run `tinyShortCut.exe`.
 A dialog box will pop up asking if you want to enable it at startup.
 Choose "Yes" or "No".
 The program will then run in the background, listening for hotkeys.
 3. When a hotkey launches a program requiring administrator privileges, Windows will prompt for confirmation each time.
 You can use the Ctrl+Alt+U hotkey (or a customized hotkey) to grant administrator privileges.
 Afterward, the confirmation window won’t appear for programs requiring elevated privileges.
 4. To close this program, press the Ctrl+Alt+K hotkey (or a customized hotkey), which will trigger a confirmation dialog.
 Choose "Yes" to exit the program.